 The goals of this project are to influence CQI’s own strategic approach to development programming and to guide industry best practice to support gender equity within supply chains – ultimately leading to real, measurable results.
 Through an ‘action learning’ process the initiative will not only build upon insight gained in past research and development projects, but will advance our knowledge by taking action, reflecting on results and iterating to improve and broaden impact.

 PGE is a multi-stage initiative:

 Stage 1 (Through September 2015): Begin with research and discovery to identify key issues and opportunities (via four workshops), and secure industry support.
-Learn more about our accomplishments, how to get involved and read our gender report, The Way Forward.
+Lear more about how to get involved and read our gender report, The Way Forward.

 Stage 2 (2015-2016): Apply lessons learned to develop strategy and carry out pilot projects with partners in stakeholder communities; and,

-Stage 3 (2016 onwards): Scale up from pilot projects, utilizing the best tactics identified for addressing inequality in coffee value chains to improve supply outcomes.
+Stage 3 (2016 onward): Scale up from pilot projects, utilizing the best tactics identified for addressing inequality in coffee value chains to improve supply outcomes.

 The initiative is developing strategies and implementing programs to help coffee farming households improve the quality of their coffee and the quality of their lives.
 This collaboration of industry, development, and business organizations is tapping into the collective knowledge and power of actors across the coffee industry in both producing and consuming countries.

 • 70% of the world’s coffee is grown on small family farms.

 • Women do much of the work on these coffee farms, but rarely have access to the resources that would help them be more successful.